zaidalyafeai/example-dataset/README.md

 # example-dataset

-example-dataset contains 5,000 sentences in modern standard arabic for sentiment analysis task.
+example-dataset contains 5,000 sentences in modern standard Arabic, crawled from wikipedia for sentiment analysis task.